hphelion/documentation/devplatform/stackato/user/deploy/buildpack.html.md

     web: java $JAVA_OPTS -jar target/dependency/jetty-runner.jar --port $PORT target/*.war

-And finally, add the jetty dependency in your `pom.xml`{.docutils .literal} in order to run your application:
+And finally, add the jetty dependency in your `pom.xml` in order to run your application:

     <build>
         ...